Particular/docs.particular.net/nservicebus/azure-service-bus/send-atomic-with-receive-note.include.md

-Note: `SendAtomicWithReceive` level is only supported as from version 7 of Azure Service Bus transport.
+Note: `SendAtomicWithReceive` level is only supported in Versions 7 and above of the Azure Service Bus transport.
 It requires destination and receive queues to be in the same namespace.